GulluzarA/Flashcards/README.md

 # ITPE3200 - Flashcards

 This projects is our first group project in the course ITPE3200 - Web Application Development at OsloMet.
+Documentation for the project can be read [`here`](https://github.com/GulluzarA/Flashcards/tree/main/Documentation).

 ## Table of contents
 * [Project description](#project-description)